Skip to main content

 Technical documentation - DSL schema documentation for transaction rules

-DSL (Domain-Specific Language) defines rule-based conditions for handling transactions.
+This DSL (Domain-Specific Language) defines rule-based conditions for handling transactions.
 The rules specify conditions under which transactions should be blocked, allowed, or flagged.
 The schema enables defining logical conditions using AND, OR, request_property_check, spending_amount_check, spending_quantity_check, blacklist_check, greylist_check, kyc_property_check and compare_with_last_transaction statements, along with customizable triggers and actions.

 Schema Structure